life-and-dev/son/index.md

 - Does it help you follow Jesus's example, or make it an impossible task?
 - Does it align with the full counsel of Scripture, or only selected verses?

 Ultimately, your relationship with God through Christ matters more than winning a theological debate.
-Whether you conclude Jesus is God, the Son of God, or both, let your understanding lead you to worship God in spirit and truth (John 4:23-24), to love others as Christ loved you (John 13:34), and to grow in holiness as you follow His example.
+Whether you conclude Jesus is "God the Son" or "the Son of God", let your understanding lead you to worship God in spirit and truth (John 4:23-24) and to love others as the Christ set the example.

 ---